 The best digital maps should feature interactive, content-rich points of interest that guests can zoom in and out of to see where attractions and facilities are in your park, why they need to visit them, and what they need to know before they do so.

 Attractions that want to impress their guests should also look for a mapping solution that allows them to send real-time updates to guests’ maps.
-That way, attractions can keep guests in the loop of everything happening on-site.
+That way, you can keep guests in the loop of everything happening on-site.
 For example, when a ride is under maintenance, the best map tech lets you hide it instantly to avoid guests’ heading that way.

 Almost 1 in 7 people live with a disability, and everyone can find themselves experiencing temporary impairment.
 Situations like having young children who need a stroller or suffering from an injury can completely change how a person experiences your attraction.